 Through the many books I have read so far, I can say I have lived many lives.
 In his book, A Dance with Dragons, George R.R.
-Martins wrote “A reader lives a thousand lives before he dies.
-The man who never reads lives only one” a statement I agree with a thousand times.
+Martins wrote, “A reader lives a thousand lives before he dies.
+The man who never reads lives only one”, a statement I agree with a thousand times.

-In his famous book, The Fault in Our Stars, author John Green wrote: “Sometimes, you read a book and it fills you with this weird evangelical zeal, and you become convinced that the shattered world will never be put back together unless and until all living humans read the book.”
+In his famous book, The Fault in Our Stars, author John Green wrote: “Sometimes, you read a book, and it fills you with this weird evangelical zeal, and you become convinced that the shattered world will never be put back together unless and until all living humans read the book.”

-Homegoing by Yaa Gyasi
+1. Homegoing by Yaa Gyasi

 On more than one occasion, this book managed to break my heart into many pieces.
-Many times I tried patching them back together.
+Many times, I tried patching them back together.
 By the time I was halfway through the next chapter, the patches would begin to crack up again.

-When Maame, an Asante woman was serving as a slave in the Fante Kingdom managed to escape after setting a fire, she left behind her baby girl, Effia.
-Effia grows to be a beautiful woman but is sold off to a British Official, James, a slave trader as a wife.
+When Maame, an Asante woman who was serving as a slave in the Fante Kingdom, managed to escape after setting a fire, she left behind her baby girl, Effia.
+Effia grows to be a beautiful woman but is sold off to a British Official, James, a slave trader, as a wife.

 Maame manages to marry a ‘big man’ after her escape and births another daughter, Esi.
 Growing up in a house of a ‘Big Man’, Esi leads a pampered life compared to Effia’s life.
 This life is, however, brought to a halt when their village is raided and Esi is captured.

-The Secret Lives of Baba Segi’s Wives by Lola Shoneyin
+2. The Secret Lives of Baba Segi’s Wives by Lola Shoneyin

 This one holds a very special place in my heart.
 Not only did I have my copy autographed by the author, but I also had the chance to experience Maimouna Jallow showcase her adaptation of this book early in the year at Alliance Francaise.
-This experience was nothing but breathtaking and it made me want to read that book more than ever.
+This experience was nothing but breathtaking, and it made me want to read that book more than ever.

-Lola tells the story of Baba Segi, a wealthy man, and one that never shy’s away from taking in another wife whenever he gets a chance.
+Lola tells the story of Baba Segi, a wealthy man who never shies away from taking in another wife whenever he gets a chance.
 His four wives, Iya Segi, Iya Tope, Iya Femi, and Bolanle, married in that order, all live in one house, each with her own room.

-The book is hilarious, sad, intriguing and disconcerting all wrapped in one.
+The book is hilarious, sad, intriguing, and disconcerting, all wrapped in one.

-Stay With Me by Ayobami Adebayo
+3. Stay With Me by Ayobami Adebayo

-Born a Crime: Stories From a South African Childhood by Trevor Noah
+4. Born a Crime: Stories From a South African Childhood by Trevor Noah

-If you are looking for a book that will make you laugh out loud regardless of where you are then this is the real deal.
+If you are looking for a book that will make you laugh out loud regardless of where you are, then this is the real deal.
 Trevor tells the story of his childhood in a way that is both hilarious and sad at the same time.
 The presence of apartheid in South Africa did not make his childhood easier.

-Trevor’s mischievous ways, his struggle to find himself, the struggle of life in the ghetto and his struggle with family especially his step-father are weaved in a way that is entertaining but drastic and makes you think beyond the words.
+Trevor’s mischievous ways, his struggle to find himself, the struggle of life in the ghetto, and his struggle with family, especially his step-father, are weaved in a way that is entertaining but drastic and makes you think beyond the words.
 Trevor has defied all odds of his background to become the host of The Daily Show.

 I honestly had Trevor’s voice in mind while reading the entire book.
 An audio copy of the book is also available.

-Let The Great World Spin by Colum McCann
+5. Let The Great World Spin by Colum McCann

-When I picked up this baby on the streets of Nairobi from a street vendor I was ready for a great story.
+When I picked up this baby on the streets of Nairobi from a street vendor, I was ready for a great story.
 However, I was not ready for what I had gone through by the end of the book.
 The first chapters of the book saw me put it down and pick up something else to read.
 I did not feel any connection, and I honestly struggled with them.

-By experiencing the pain and grief of a group of mothers whose loss of their son’s in Vietnam brings them together, the lives of the prostitutes in the Bronx and their monk friend, I began to see the connections in the lives of these characters.
+By experiencing the pain and grief of a group of mothers whose loss of their sons in Vietnam brings them together, the lives of the prostitutes in the Bronx, and their monk friend, I began to see the connections in the lives of these characters.

 Their grief, however, makes these women realize that their lives are different.
 With one of the women living in a penthouse and the others judging her for it, forgetting her grief.
 It reminded me of situations in a real-life setting that isn’t far from this.

-The life of Corrigan as a monk who lives in the Bronx among prostitutes, being their friend and helping them, as well as struggling with his own personal issues sees him lead a life that even his brother does not understand when he comes to live with him.
+The life of Corrigan as a monk who lives in the Bronx among prostitutes, being their friend and helping them, as well as struggling with his own personal issues, sees him lead a life that even his brother does not understand when he comes to live with him.

 It is the story of love, a love that sees a woman come to the rescue of two children she sees in the building but takes them in.
 She loves them and provides for them when child support fights to take them.
 It tells of love brought about by a hit-and-run accident that leaves two families destitute and burying their loved ones.

-I could honestly go on.
+I could honestly go on about page-turners.
 Choosing books that I love dearly and hope others can read is something I have never excelled at.
-Every author tells a different story and each story has different effects and lessons.
+Every author tells a different story, and each story has different effects and lessons.